The Moosham Castle The Cruelest Trial In Witch Hunt History

 The Odd Origin of Vampires In History

-Vampires are part of our folklore for hundreds of years.
-The belief that a being subsisting on blood timelessly fascinated us.
-But where did it come from?
-Let’s find the odd origin of vampires in history.
+Vampires have been part of our folklore for hundreds of years.
+The belief in a being that subsists on blood has timelessly fascinated us.
+But where did vampires come from?
+Let’s explore the odd origins of vampires in history.

 Continue reading “The Odd Origin of Vampires In History”